 - 1) Read all information in the section "Safety Precautions" at the beginning of this manual. - 2) Correctly mount the reader using the bracket provided according to the information in par.
-2.2.1 - 3) Position the reader at the correct reading distance according to your model as shown in paragraphs 2.5 and 3.4 - 4) Make electrical connections to your VB6 scanner by either: - a) Connecting the test cable to the VB6 scanner as described in par.
+2.2.1. - 3) Position the reader at the correct reading distance according to your model as shown in paragraphs 2.5 and 3.4. - 4) Make electrical connections to your VB6 scanner by either: - a) Connecting the test cable to the VB6 scanner as described in par.
 2.4. - b) Providing correct and complete system cabling according to the signals necessary for the layout of your application. - Layout: Point-to-point, Pass-Through, RS232 Master/Slave, Multiplexer.
-See sub-paragraphs under 2.6 for reference. - Cabling: Power, Main Serial Interface, Auxiliary Interface (RS232), Inputs, Outputs, etc. For further details, see all sub-paragraphs under 2.3. - 5) Configure the VB6 scanner by installing and running the VisoSetup configuration program.
-The main steps are: - a) Select the codes to be read - b) Set-up the communication parameters - c) Define data formatting parameters - d) Fine tune your VB6 scanner using the Test Mode as described in VisoSetup. - Specific parameter details are available in the Help On Line. - 6) Exit the configuration program and run your application.
+See subparagraphs under 2.6 for reference. - Cabling: Power, Main Serial Interface, Auxiliary Interface (RS232), Inputs, Outputs, etc. For further details, see all sub-paragraphs under 2.3. - 5) Configure the VB6 scanner by installing and running the VisoSetup configuration program.
+The main steps are: - 1 Select the codes to be read - 2 Set-up the communication parameters - 3 Define data formatting parameters - 4 Fine tune your VB6 scanner using the Test Mode.

+6) Exit the configuration program and run your application.